JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 The chaperone node publishes the names of the agents that are allowed to continue after being suspended.
 The message is just a string, published on `resume`.
 As with the FreiCarHalt message, all agents must subscribe to this topic.

 ### 5.1.5.
 [FreiCarStatus](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_common/msg/FreiCarStatus.msg)
 Each agent must publish a message of this type on  `freicar_status` at least once every second.
 The admin GUI uses these messages to provide an overview of all running agents.
-Currently they are published by [freicar_agent](#1-freicar-agent), but this could change as the we progress.
+Currently, they are published by [freicar_agent](#1-freicar-agent), but this could change as the we progress.

 ## 5.2.
 Services
 You can think of services as bidirectional ROS message.
 We currently have two services.

 ### 5.2.1.
 [Track Request](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_common/srv/Track.srv)
 Track requests are served by the [chaperone node](#4-freicar-chaperone).
 Each agent must send a track request at initialization, stating its name, the name of its tf frame and whether it's a scripted agent.
 The latter is only true for the scripted agents in the [freicar_carla_agent](#3-freicar-carla-agent) node.
 As the agent is shutting down, it must send another request with `bool track` set to false.
-Currently [freicar_agent](#1-freicar-agent) handles sending these track requests.
+Currently, [freicar_agent](#1-freicar-agent) handles sending these track requests.

 ### 5.2.2.
 [WayPoint Request](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_common/srv/WayPoint.srv)
 This is a deprecated service in `freicar_map`.
 It has the same functionality as `freicar::planning::lane_follower::GetPlan(...)`.
 It'll most likely be removed in a future commit.